Fluxuous/Euler/README.md

-Solutions to Project Euler in Ruby, JavaScript, Java
+Solutions to Project Euler in Ruby, JavaScript, Java...
+Mainly Ruby

-Parker Ferguson